sequelize/umzug/README.md

 ### CLI

 Umzug has an optional built-in CLI helper.
-There are two ways you can use it.

-1. Call the `.runAsCLI()` method from an `Umzug` instance:
+To use it, call the `.runAsCLI()` method from an `Umzug` instance:

 ```js
 // my-umzug-migrator.js